MrPrimate/ddb-importer/FAQ.md

 ## I want to use your macros/effects/etc but don't use DDB

-You can apply the effects to existing actors/items using the following commands:
+You can apply the effects to existing actors/items using the following commands.
+This works best on spells, but some effect generation require spell descriptions, and for certain data (like damage) to already be on the spell:

 Actor:
 ```javascript